Skip to main content

 WHAT WOULD IMPROVE CERTAINTY

-• Perform a Thermoluminescence (TL) test to confirm the firing date of the clay body.
+• Obtain a Thermoluminescence (TL) test from a lab like Oxford Authentication to confirm the last firing date.

 CONDITION & GRADE